mtspadda/mtspadda/README.md

 <p align="center">
   I'm a developer from Brazil, living in Dublin, and you can check my stack in the sections below this.
-Feel free to reach me, invite me for a coffee, a pint, or just a chat
+Feel free to reach me, invite me for a coffee, a pint, or just a chat now I'm solving leetcodes, using js, cuz its easier to run than java lol
 </p>

 <p align="center">